Jahia/nextjs-proxy/README.md

 <img src="/doc/images/setup/204_provision.png" width="800px"/>

 The Nextjs proxy module provides :
-- an [HTTP proxy][proxy] to redirect edit and preview rendering
+- an [HTTP proxy][proxy] to redirect edit and preview rendering.
-- a [mixin][definition] to configure paths and token to interact with your Nextjs app
+- a [mixin][definition] to configure paths and token to interact with your Nextjs app.
-- a [mixin][definition] and its [contentList Initializer][initializer] to list and select headless templates for your pages
+- a [mixin][definition] and its [contentList Initializer][initializer] to list and select headless templates for your pages.
+- an [api authorization configuration][authorization] to authorize graphQL call coming from the Nextjs server.

 [jahia-website]: https://www.jahia.com
 [vercel-website]: https://vercel.com